Washington State Ferries Vessels & Terminals

 • The WSF vessel preservation backlog increased by $17.7 million between FY2020 and FY2021

-• WSF determined that nine of 21 vessels did not meet the target for State of Good Repair in FY2021
+• WSF determined that 57% (12 out of 21) vessels met the target for State of Good Repair in FY2021

 • WSF had 93.7% of terminal assets in a State of Good Repair in FY2021